awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

-# Creating a Custom Windows AMI<a name="Creating_EBSbacked_WinAMI"></a>
+# Creating a custom Windows AMI<a name="Creating_EBSbacked_WinAMI"></a>

 To create a Windows AMI, you launch an instance from an existing Windows AMI, customize the instance, and create a new AMI from the instance\.

 To create a custom Linux AMI, use the procedure for the type of volume for the instance\.
 For more information, see [Creating an Amazon EBS\-Backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) or [Creating an Instance Store\-Backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-## Overview of Creating an AMI<a name="process-creating-a-windows-ami-ebs"></a>
+## Overview of creating an AMI<a name="process-creating-a-windows-ami-ebs"></a>

 First, launch an instance from an AMI that's similar to the AMI that you'd like to create\.
 You can connect to your instance and customize it\.
 When the instance is set up the way you want it, ensure data integrity by stopping the instance before you create an AMI and then create the image\.
 We automatically register the AMI for you\.

 During the AMI\-creation process, Amazon EC2 creates snapshots of your instance's root volume and any other EBS volumes attached to your instance\.
 You're charged for the snapshots until you deregister the AMI and delete the snapshots\.
-For more information, see [Deregistering Your Windows AMI](deregister-ami.md)\.
+For more information, see [Deregistering your Windows AMI](deregister-ami.md)\.
 If any volumes attached to the instance are encrypted, the new AMI only launches successfully on instance types that support Amazon EBS encryption\.
-For more information, see [Amazon EBS Encryption](EBSEncryption.md)\.
+For more information, see [Amazon EBS encryption](EBSEncryption.md)\.

 Depending on the size of the volumes, it can take several minutes for the AMI\-creation process to complete \(sometimes up to 24 hours\)\.
 You may find it more efficient to create snapshots of your volumes prior to creating your AMI\.
 This way, only small, incremental snapshots need to be created when the AMI is created, and the process completes more quickly \(the total time for snapshot creation remains the same\)\.
 For more information, see [Creating Amazon EBS Snapshots](ebs-creating-snapshot.md)\.